 (E) NEXT YEAR

-Over the coming year we are introducing new working practices and enhancing our monitoring processes, here are some of the key steps we are working on:
+Over the coming year we continue to work on our working practices and our monitoring processes, here are some of the

 - Mapping GNFR

-In 2019 we will begin mapping map our GNFR supply chain and expand our risk assessment exercise.
+Continued mapping of our GNFR supply chain and risk assessment exercises.

 This statement was approved by the Board of Directors of Stonemanor Limited.